redstone99/hass-alert2/README.md

 * Throttling ends for event or condition alert that specified `throttle_fires_per_mins` and `summary_notifier` was specified.
 Message includes information on what happened while the alert was throttled:

         [Throttling ends] Summary: Alert2 kitchen_door_open: fired 10x (most recently 15m ago): turned off 19s ago after being on for 3m

+* A reminder that the event or condition alert has not yet been acked.
+Sent if `ack_required` is set and, if it's a condition alert, it is no longer firing (If it's still firing then you'll get normal reminder notifications).
+This can be customized via `ack_reminder_message`.
+Alert name omitted if `annotate_messages` is false.

+        Alert2 kitchen_door_open: not acked yet

 #### Notifiers